rasmus-kirk/nix-config/README.md

-# nix-home-manager
+# My nix config
-Repo for my nix home-managed config.
-Checkout also my [nixos config](https://github.com/rasmus-kirk/nixos-config)
+Repo for my nix config.

 ## Todo
 - [x] Configure joshuto
-- [ ] Flakes
+- [x] Flakes
+- [ ] Make the `kirk` module its own seperate repo and make it an input to the flake
 - [ ] Automatic git management
 - [ ] Pandoc configuration: wrap code lines and make links blue when converting to pdf
 - [ ] Fix zahtura config
-- [ ] mpd
-- [ ] PR to add joshuto to home manager repo
+- [ ] PR to add joshuto to home manager repo (See this [PR](https://github.com/nix-community/home-manager/pull/3998))